mdn/sphinx-theme/README.rst

-Mozilla Developer Network Sphinx theme
+Mozilla Developer Network Sphinx Theme
 ======================================

-This is a version of the Mozilla Developer Network theme, for `the Sphinx documentation engine. <http://sphinx.pocoo.org>`_.
+This is a version of the Mozilla Developer Network theme, for the `Sphinx documentation engine`_.
+It is used for the `Kuma development documentation`_.

 Here is how I use it
 --------------------